Kapa haka - traditional Māori performing arts - forms a powerful and highly visual part of the New Zealand cultural experience.

-Kapa haka is the term for Māori performing arts and literally means to form a line (kapa) and dance (haka).
-It involves an emotional and powerful combination of song, dance and chanting.
-Kapa haka is performed by cultural groups on marae, at schools, and during special events and festivals.
+Kapa haka is the term for Māori performing arts, kapa means to form a line, and haka to dance.
+Kapa haka involves an emotional and powerful combination of song, dance and chanting.
+It is performed by cultural groups on marae, at schools, and during special events and festivals.
 While you're in New Zealand, take the opportunity to experience the excitement of kapa haka for yourself.

-In a waiata-ā-ringa or action songs, the lyrics are supported by symbolic hand movements.
+In waiata-ā-ringa (action songs), the lyrics are supported by symbolic hand movements.
 The performers flutter their hands quickly, a movement called wiri, which can symbolise shimmering waters, heat waves or even a breeze moving the leaves of a tree.
 Waiata-ā-ringa are usually accompanied by a guitar and can be slow, fast, serious, or fun and flirtatious, depending on the context.

 Here are just a few locations where you can experience Māori performing arts.